colebaril/Website/content/posts/mosquito-activity-and-weather/index.en.md

 ### 3.2 Statistical Analysis

 GLMMs were used to explore differences in mosquito activity between communities, time and the relationships between mosquito activity and temperature, precipitation, and relative humidity.
 In both the 2020 and 2021 surveillance periods, there were more *Ae. vexans* than any of the other main mosquito species caught (*Cq. perturbans*, *Cx. tarsalis*, *Oc. dorsalis*; P \< 0.05) and there was 96% more *Ae. vexans* per trap in 2021 compared to 2020 (Est = 0.671; z = 3.068; P = 0.002).
-In 2020, there were 59% more Oc. dorsalis compared to Cx. tarsalis (P = 0.044), but no differences in 2021 (P = 0.867). *Cq. perturbans* trap counts were 15.2 times higher in 2021 compared to 2020 (Est = 2.72; z = 5.259; P \< 0.001).
+In 2020, there were 59% more *Oc. dorsalis* compared to Cx. tarsalis (P = 0.044), but no differences in 2021 (P = 0.867). *Cq. perturbans* trap counts were 15.2 times higher in 2021 compared to 2020 (Est = 2.72; z = 5.259; P \< 0.001).
 Additionally, there were 7.4x more *Oc. dorsalis* and 4.6x more *Cx. tarsalis* than *Cq. perturbans* in 2020 ( P \< 0.001), but no differences in 2021 (P = 0.944).

+#### 3.2.1 *Aedes Vexans*

+We found significant quadratic relationships between *Ae. vexans* trap counts and trap week (P < 0.001; Chisq = 152.15), degree days (P < 0.001; Chisq = 38.38), precipitation (P = 0.001; Chisq = 13.20), and relative humidity (P < 0.001; Chisq = 27.34).
+In the 2020 and 2021 surveillance periods, *Ae. vexans* trap counts increased until mid-July and then decreased into August, with trap counts peaking in July (Figure 1 3; Figure 1 4; Figure 1 5). *Ae. vexans* trap counts were highest with intermediate values of degree days (i.e., not too hot, not too cold; Figure 1 3), and when weather was humid (~75% relative humidity; Figure 1 5) and when precipitation was low (Figure 1 4).
+Checks for multicollinearity for the model was performed and resulted in low to moderate correlations (Table 1 5).